 Scanning Electron Microscopes (SEM)

-In a single instrument platform it combines a high resolution scanning electron microscope (SEM) with high resolution focussed ion beam (FIB).
+In a single instrument platform, it combines a high-resolution scanning electron microscope (SEM) with high resolution focused ion beam (FIB).

 The FIB uses a focused beam of Ga+ ions to sputter the surface of the sample to expose sub-surface features.
 The ion beam can also be used to form high resolution images if the beam current is kept low enough to avoid excessive surface sputtering.

 The addition of a high-resolution SEM allows the collection of electron-induced signals from the exposed surfaces.
 These include secondary and back-scattered electron images, characteristic x-ray and electron back-scattered diffraction images for analysis of crystal structure,

 crystallographic orientation and phase type.
 The instrument also has a solid-state STEM detector allowing the imaging of very thin samples.

 - Sample machining